tendermint/tendermint/docs/architecture/adr-74-timeout-params.md

 Tendermint's consensus timeout parameters are currently configured locally by each validator in the validator's [config.toml][config-toml].
-This means that the many validators on a Tendermint network may have different timeouts from each other.
-There is no reason for different validators on a network to configure different timeout values and proper functioning of the Tendermint consensus algorithm relies on these parameters being uniform across validators.
+This means that the validators on a Tendermint network may have different timeouts from each other.
+There is no reason for validators on the same network to configure different timeout values.
+Proper functioning of the Tendermint consensus algorithm relies on these parameters being uniform across validators.

 The configurable values are as follows: